 ‘Of course, what it all comes down to is having an experienced photographer who knows what it takes to deliver beyond a client’s need.
 As I said to Kent on that day, “When you get behind a project you really do take it to a whole new level, one only a true photographer can see!”.
 So thank you Kent for talking me out of my misery, showing me a much bigger picture and really saving the day.’

 ‘Old clock new tricks?
 You better believe it!’

 Amber Sceats earrings

-Alain Manoukian collar neck wrap
+Alain Manoukian rabbit fur and feather collar wrap

 custom made belt